Get

 What Are Tips for Minimizing Allergic Reactions When Living With an Oriental Shorthair?

-Regularly brushing your cat, using a HEPA filter, changing bedding, and using special grooming products can all help reduce allergic reactions in people sensitive to cats.
+Regularly brushing your cat, using a HEPA filter, washing bedding, and using special grooming products can help reduce allergic reactions in people sensitive to cats, but it won’t make your allergies disappear.

 Are Oriental Shorthairs Good Family Cats?